Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Case study in computational protein design: the motif-scaffolding problem

 The biochemical functions of proteins are typically imparted by a small number of atoms, known as a \emph{motif}, that are stabilized by the overall protein structure, known as the \emph{scaffold} \citep{wang2022scaffolding}.
-A central task in protein design is to identify stabilizing scaffolds in response to motifs known or theorized to confer biochemical function.
-Provided with a generative model supported on physically realizable protein structures $\pmodel(\xzero)$, suitable scaffolds may be constructed by solving a conditional generative modeling problem \citep{trippe2022diffusion}.
-Complete structures are viewed as segmented into a motif $\xzero_\mask$ and scaffold $\xzero_\umask,$ i.e.\@ $\xzero = [\xzero_\mask, \xzero_{\umask}].$ Putative compatible scaffolds are then identified by (approximately) sampling from $\pmodel(\xzero_\umask \mid \xzero_\mask).$
+A central task in protein design is to identify stabilizing scaffolds in response to motifs expected to confer function.
+We here describe an application of TDS to this task, and compare TDS to the state-of-the-art conditionally-trained model, RFdiffusion.
+See additional details in \Cref{sec:supp_results_protein}.